DE10-Nano: Running standalone applications on U-Boot

 Converting the elf to a loadable format

-A. Convert elf to binary example:
+A. Convert elf to binary file using arm-none-eabi-objcopy (GCC for Arm toolchain tool):

 arm-none-eabi-objcopy -O binary helloworld.elf helloworld.bin